 Setting up Python in Windows 10

-1. Visit the official Python download page and grab the Windows installer for the latest version of Python 3.
-A couple of notes:
+- Visit the official Python download page and grab the Windows installer for the latest version of Python 3.

-4. Next, under “Advanced Options,” set the location where you want to install Python.
+- Under “Advanced Options,” set the location where you want to install Python.
 I like to use a location I can easily find, such as:

 That will load the Python interpreter:

-Because of the settings you included in your PATH variable, you can now run this interpreter — and, more important, a script — from any directory on your system.
+Because of the settings you chose during the install, you can now run this interpreter — and, more important, a script — from any directory on your system.

 Optional: Set up useful Python packages